gibbz00/evolve/README.md

 Locales can be a bit tricky.
 And I've chosen to go the route in which they're defined in .config/locale.conf.
 It's exception to the common system setup steps which is not configured in evolve.env.
-A further explanation as for why that is the case can be found in that file, it's also where a short explanation is given as to how locale can be configured.
+A further explanation as for why that is the case can be found in that file.
 (src/setup/skel/.config/locale.conf would be the repo path.)

 ## ARMv8 on Raspberry Pi 4